Prehealth-Mentors/SchedulePicker/README.md

     - For a full list of the options that this program provides run
     - `python3 main.py -h`

+## Output
+The program outputs to two files: **groups.csv** and **unmatched.csv**.
+The groups.txt file contains the Meeting Day, Meeting Time, Mentor,Mentees for each group.
+This file is csv file which can then be opened in excel.
+Unmatched.csv contains people who the program was unable to find a group for based on their availibility.
+The program tries to keep the group sizes as even as possible by

 ## Additional Cool Stuff
 In order to test the program with sample data, there is a python program included that will generate random data.